-Using the number of spaces in licensed programs (supply) relative to the number of children (demand) - L.A.
-County only has enough licensed early care and education spaces to serve 14 percent of children ages birth to twelve years.
-2 Of course, not all families want or need licensed early care and education for their children.
-The ratio of available supply to demand increases to 24 percent when the demand number used is children whose parents are in the labor force.
-Since they are presumably in need of early care and education for their children while they are at work, the percentage is higher.
-3

-LA County has only enough licensed child care spaces to serve 24% of children birth to 12 years whose parents are in the labor force.
+The percentage available supply to demand increases to 24 percent when the demand number used is children whose parents are in the labor force.
+Since these caregivers are presumably in need of early care and education for their children while they are at work, the percentage is higher.
+3 LA County has only enough licensed child care spaces to serve 24% of children birth to 12 years whose parents are in the labor force.